jasonfb/common_core_js/README.md

 Note that the arguments are not preceeded by dashes and are followed by equal sign and the input you are giving.

 Flags take two dashes (--) and do not take any value.
+Always pass options first, followed by the flags (or else your options won't work!)

 ### First Argument